-The FMC signature series opposite has seen 29 years service, been updated with a newer cross-feed shaft, and is as accurate as a brand new one ... literally as close to zero run-out as can be read on a dial gauge.
+The FMC signature series opposite has seen 29 years of service, been updated with a newer cross-feed shaft, and is as accurate as a brand new one ... literally as close to zero run-out as can be read on a dial gauge.

 In the final running test, the dial gauge running against the spinning arbour does not move at all!

-The tolerances are as good as or better than when it left the factory. if you fine tune the brake lathe belt adjustment, any "ticking" on the gauge will disappear.
+The tolerances are as good as or better than when it left the factory.
+If you fine-tune the brake lathe belt adjustment, any "ticking" on the gauge will disappear.

 Caring for Tools on the FMC

 The tooling on the FMC is simple and accurate.
-The cones must be kept very clean, adapters, cups, pre-load spring and arbour must be kept very clean.
+The cones must be kept very clean, adapters, cups, pre-load spring, and arbour must be kept very clean.

-I use the brake lathe to surface the cups contact area in cases where they have been badly handled or have been dropped.
+I use the brake lathe to surface the cups' contact area in cases where they have been badly handled or have been dropped.

 Taking care of the tools and arbour is the key to getting a long life from both.
 Even a little dust on the working surfaces can cause disc damage.

 - Slots in hub bearing mount tools must be kept perfectly clean.

 - The arbour must be free of any dust oil or dirt at all times.